bamadesigner/wA11y/README.md

-# Wally - The Web Accessibility Toolbox
+# Wa11y - The Web Accessibility Toolbox

 Wa11y is a WordPress plugin/toolbox of resources to help you improve the accessibility of your WordPress website.